mijovicpetar/assignables/README.md

 ## Introduction ##

-This package is helper package for assigning values to SqlAlchemy db model objects and to get their dict representation so they can be sent as response for Flask-API endpoints.
+This package is helper package for assigning values to SqlAlchemy db model objects and to get their dict representation so they can be sent as response from Flask-API endpoints.
 This package can be used without using SqlAlchemy, Flask and Flask-API.

 ## Installation ##
     pip install assignables